Improving sampling by modifying the effective diffusion: Introduction

 Let us give a brief description and motivation for the diffusion~\eqref{eq:optimal_diffusion_class}.
-Since~$P$ project vectors onto the span of~$\nabla\xi$ (see~\eqref{eq:P_nabla_xi_relations}), the diffusion helps the system go towards new values of the collective variable by modulating the direction and amplitude of the motion along~$\nabla\xi$ using the map~$a_{\alpha}$.
-This therefore favor sampling in directions that are ``difficult to explore'' (those parametrized by~$\xi$).
+The crucial point in our construction is to modulate the diffusion in the directions which are ``difficult to explore'' (those parametrized by~$\xi$), with some factor~$a_\alpha-1$; while leaving the diffusion unchanged in the associated orthogonal directions.
+The modulation factor itself is a function of~$\xi$ only.
+Concretely, this is done by modulating only the $P$ part of the diffusion.
+We refer to Figure~\ref{fig:diffusion_graphical_motivation} for a graphical illustration of this idea.
 The analytical expression of the map~$a_{\alpha}$ is based on the expression of the optimal homogenized diffusion~\eqref{eq:optimal_diffusion_homogenization}.
-The motivation is that its form is exactly the one such that the effective dynamics observed in the latent space~$\xi(\calQ)$ is governed by the optimal homogenized effective diffusion~$\rme^{\beta F}$ (at least when~$\alpha=1$), see Section~\ref{sec:effective_dynamics}.
+It is built such that the effective dynamics in the latent space~$\xi(\calQ)$ is governed by the optimal homogenized effective diffusion~$\rme^{\beta F}$ (at least when~$\alpha=1$); see Section~\ref{sec:effective_dynamics} for further precisions.
 Using this diffusion should therefore favor exploration in the latent space which, if the collective variable is well-chosen, should accelerate the convergence towards equilibrium.
-The factor~$\alpha$ present in the definition of~$a_{\alpha}$ is introduced to ensure that~$\alpha\beta F$ is of order~1 in order to scale properly the argument in the exponential and prevent unstable dynamics in practice.
+The factor~$\alpha$ present in the definition of~$a_{\alpha}$ is introduced to ensure that~$\alpha\beta F$ is of order~1 in order to scale properly the argument in the exponential and avoid too large diffusions which would require to decrease the time step used in the numerical integration.
 Note that when~$\alpha=0$ and~$\sigma^{2}$ is constant equal to~1, the standard overdamped Langevin dynamics~\eqref{eq:standard_overdamped_langevin} are retrieved.
 Lastly, the constant~$\kappa_{\alpha}$ acts as (the inverse of) a normalization constant for the diffusion.
 When discretizing the dynamics with time step~$\Delta t$, this constant simply scales the time step.
-In our work, since we also optimize the efficiency over~$\Delta t$, it is used solely to better illustrate the efficiency gains of using~\eqref{eq:optimal_diffusion_class} with~$\alpha>0$.
+Introducing the constant~$\kappa_\alpha$ is beneficial when learning the diffusion on the fly, as described in Section~\ref{sec:adaptive_learning} below.
+When the diffusion does not need to be learned, one can simply ignore the constant~$\kappa_\alpha$ and tune the time step~$\Delta t$, \emph{e.g.}~to meet a specific rejection probability in Metropolis algorithms.